Sun-Sean/Projects/Latex_documents/Tex_files./README.md

 Contains .tex files of homework typeset through Latex

-The tex files above used the additional package 'IEEEtrantools', which is included in the current directory as IEEEtrantools.sty
+The tex files above use the additional package 'IEEEtrantools', which is included in the current directory as IEEEtrantools.sty